ShlezingerLab/Adversarial_Sensitivity/README.md

 To replicate the experiments and perform the analysis outlined in the paper, please follow the instructions below:

+Run the following commnad:
+  1. Navigate to the project directory using the cd <folder> command.
-Run the following commnad: 'python main.py' using the appropriate flag to execute each attack and generate the associated graphs.
+  2. run the command 'python main.py' using the appropriate flag to execute each attack and generate the associated graphs.
 The available flags are as follows:

 --ista: Executes the attack using the ISTA (Iterative Soft Thresholding Algorithm) method and generates the corresponding graphs.